theCapypara/configcrunch/README.rst

 Configcrunch is a Python library for reading YAML-based configuration files that aims to be simple while also providing some very powerful features.

+Configcrunch is comptible with Python 3.6 and up.

 Install it via pip: ``pip install configcrunch``

 Features: